oneapi-src/oneDNN/doc/primitives/convolution.md

 object with argument `DNNL_ARG_ATTR_OUTPUT_SCALES` during the execution stage.

 Similarly to run-time output scales, the primitive supports run-time zero points.
 The wildcard value for zero points is #DNNL_RUNTIME_S32_VAL.
+The following masks are supported by the primitive:
+- 0, which applies one zero point value to an entire tensor, and
+- 2, which applies a zero point value per each element in a `IC` or `OC` dimension for `DNNL_ARG_SRC` or `DNNL_ARG_DST` arguments respectively.

 During the execution stage, the corresponding memory object must be passed as an argument with its index set to (`DNNL_ARG_ATTR_ZERO_POINTS | DNNL_ARG_${MEMORY_INDEX}`).
 Possible `${MEMORY_INDEX}` values are `DNNL_ARG_SRC` and `DNNL_ARG_DST`.